fourtytoo/gcpc/README.md

 Although, this is sensitive information its loss doesn't compromise your Google personal account, and it can be revoked at any time.

-With each printer you configure you are asked to visit a confirmation page with your web browser.
+Also, with the first printer you configure, you are asked to visit a confirmation page with your web browser.
 There you may need to identify yourself with your personal Google account and password.
 Obviously these credentials are not saved on your hard disk; just the robot refresh token is saved in the `.gcpc` file (see above).

 ## Options